 Luxury | Hotel Tyrol Dolomites is a family-run hotel in Santa Maddalena.
 This is the best place to stay when you want to combine outdoor exploration with wellness and relaxation.
 Their wellness area encompasses a Finnish sauna, steam bath, outdoor pool, whirlpool, and a garden with sun loungers and parasols.
 However, the main reason to stay here is their South Tyrolean cuisine, made with locally sourced ingredients.
 The DolomitiMobil Card is free for all guests.
 Tip: book half board and book a room with a Dolomites view (“Geisler Blick”).

 This hike begins directly in the village center of Santa Maddalena in Val di Funes.

 We started this trail directly at Hotel Tyrol, where we were staying.
 However, you can start anywhere in Santa Maddalena.
-We’ve marked the parking lots in Santa Maddalena on the map above.
-As of 2021, parking is free.

 Note: you cannot drive directly to the Santa Maddalena Church.